Resources and Links

 SSOT Document Standards and Guidelines for Occupational Therapists

 The U of S ProBono Law Students have done research to assist SSOT in developing the next version of the SSOT Document Standards and Guidelines for Occupational Therapists.
 You may access their powerpoint presentation below.
-These recommendations will be added to the next version in the fall of 2015.

 Canadian Institute for Health Information - OT Reports